 Are you new in Lagos State, a tourist, or just researching the top places to stay in Lagos?
-This article discusses the top places to stay in Lagos.
+This article discusses the top safe and affordable places to stay in Lagos.
 It aims to help residents and tourists get the ideal places to reside while in Lagos State.

 The West African metropolis city of Lagos is, in a word, crazy.
 It is ever hustling and bustling anytime and there are several top tourist attractions and things to do in Lagos.
 The noise and aura of the place are unique and different from anything you have seen before.

 Lagos, usually tagged the heartbeat of Nigeria is where every citizen one day wishes to relocate or own a home.
 Anyone who wants to move to Lagos chooses either the island or the mainland, which are, connected by the third mainland bridge.

 Wondering what part of Lagos suits your requirements?
 Here are the top places to stay in Lagos.

-Top places to stay in Lagos.
+Top Places to Stay in Lagos.

 Ikoyi holds the distinction of being the most affluent neighborhood in the entirety of Lagos State.
 It shares borders with Lagos Island and Lagos Lagoon, which gives it a natural captivating scenery.
 No wonder it has been dubbed the Beverley Hills of Africa.

 This area has some of the choicest residences, restaurants, cafés, offices, hotels, salons, and nightclubs in Lagos.
-The area also has cool hangouts for creative and millennials such as Bogobiri, The Jazzhole, and Neo Cafe.
+The area also has cool hangouts for creatives and millennials such as Bogobiri, The Jazzhole, and Neo Cafe.

 The Third Mainland Bridge links into the very long and very commercial Awolowo Road or Osborne Road, where you’re greeted by the urban designs of classical and modern architecture in Osborne Foreshore Estates, Parkview Estate, and Banana Island.